 When you contact us, the experienced legal team at Gray & White Law will conduct a thorough investigation to find out exactly what happened to your child.
-Our attorneys, staff nurse, and the rest of our legal team will determine what caused your child’s injury and discuss your legal options with you so that you can make the important decisions about how best to protect your child after a childcare center injury.
+Our daycare injury lawyers, staff nurse, and the rest of our legal team will determine what caused your child’s injury and discuss your legal options with you so that you can make the important decisions about how best to protect your child after a child care center injury.

 - Abuse.
-Intentional abuse of any kind may result in significant injuries and result in criminal and civil lawsuits.
+Intentional abuse of any kind, sexual or non-sexual in nature, may result in significant injuries and result in criminal and civil lawsuits.

 - The failure to comply with state regulations and standards.
 Kentucky Child Care Regulations require daycare facilities to comply with certain safety standards.
 Any violations of these standards may be evidence of negligence and could be relevant in a personal injury claim.